Dear Shareholders,

 DIRECTORS

-As on March 31, 2024, the composition of the Board of Directors of the Company was as follows:
+As on March 31, 2025, the composition of the Board of Directors of the Company was as follows:

-Mr. Krishna Das Gupta Non-executive Independent Director, Chairperson
+Mr. Krishna Das Gupta Non-Executive Independent Director, Chairperson

-Mr. Narendra Shah Executive Director
+Mr. Narendra Shah Managing Director

-Mr. Parag Choudhary Whole-time Director
+Mr. Parag Choudhary Director (Technical)

-Mr. Mohan Das Kabra Non-executive Independent Director
+Mr. Mohan Das Kabra Non-Executive Independent Director

-Mrs. Ruchi Joshi Meratia Non-executive Independent Director
+Mrs. Ruchi Joshi Meratia Non-Executive Independent Director

-Mr. Ashutosh Pandey Non-executive Non-Independent Director
+Mr. Ashutosh Pandey Non-Executive Independent Director

 All Independent Directors of the Company have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.